jun159/Team3-Cassandra/README.md

 ### 5. Bulkload data
 The benchmark.sh script requires 2 arguments that represents the type of dataset (D8 or D40) and number of clients.
-a) To bulkload all D8 datasets into the database, run `bash bulkload.sh 8`.
+a) To bulkload all D8 datasets into the database with 1 node, run `bash bulkload.sh 8 1`.
-b) To bulkload all D40 datasets into the database, run `bash bulkload.sh 40`.
+b) To bulkload all D40 datasets into the database with 3 nodes, run `bash bulkload.sh 40 3`.

 ### 6. Run benchmark
 The benchmark.sh script requires 2 arguments that represents the type of dataset (D8 or D40) and number of clients.